 The critical beliefs concern identity and purpose.
 In the absence of a communications strategy to counter them, monitoring inadvertently signals distrust, thereby undermining shared identity, while incentives inadvertently or explicitly convey that their purpose is a payment that compensates for the burden of performing action x.
-In combination, these weaken obligation, leaving the agent free to decide that action x is too burdensome to be worth the reward.
+In combination, these weaken obligation, leaving the agent free to decide that action x is too burdensome to be worth the reward, as analysed by Sandel (2012).
 However, as with the challenge posed by sequential decision-taking, if the nodal actor communicates appropriate additional beliefs, these interpretations can be neutralised.

-Monitoring could be reconciled with the shared identity of the nodal actor by explaining its purpose as being to detect the few non-compliers and deliver the justice that costly compliance by the majority demands.
+Monitoring could be reconciled with the shared identity of the nodal actor by explaining its purpose as being to detect the few non-compliers so as to deliver the justice that costly compliance by the majority demands.
 The incentive system would need to be consistent with this rationale.
-The traditional Christian teaching that an all-seeing God punishes transgressions with eternal damnation and rewards compliance with eternal life was the ultimate system of monitored incentives.
-Yet this came with beliefs that avoided misinterpretation.
-Monitoring was explained as a corollary of the benign characteristic that God cared for his people; the incentives were explained as embodying the just consequences of moral choices.
-The Faustian bargain was not presented as a socially acceptable option.
+The most striking example of high-powered incentives linked to monitoring, crafted to be fully compatible with a sense of obligation, is found in traditional Christian theology.
+That an all-seeing God punishes transgressions with eternal damnation and rewards compliance with eternal life is evidently the ultimate structure of monitored high-powered incentives.
+Yet this came with beliefs that avoided misinterpretation of purpose.
+Monitoring was explained as a corollary of the benign characteristic that God cared for his people; the incentives were explained as embodying and illustrating the just consequences of moral choices.
+The Faustian bargain was not presented as a socially acceptable behaviour that was mistaken because it ended up decreasing Faust's utility.
+It was presented as morally abhorrent.

-While reciprocal obligations within a group begin as transactional, through repeated practice they may build habits of care within the group that enable the emergence of mutual regard.
+While reciprocal obligations within a group begin as transactional, through repeated practice they may build habits of care that enable the emergence of mutual regard.
 Many people within the group come to care about others within the group: the 'we' becomes an extension of the self.
 As noted above, such attitudes are not dispositions generated by natural selection, but can become part of the culture of a particular group.
+An example is the depiction of a red fish swimming in front of a shoal of blue fish, which is interpreted differently by Asian and Western cultures, the former identifying with the shoal and the latter with the individual.
 Hence, pro-social behaviour may come to be reinforced by culturally determined attitudes to others in the group.